Trust Fund

 • A third party payer

 The responsible person must also “willfully fail” to collect or pay.
 This means the responsible person should have been aware of the unpaid employment taxes, and either purposefully chose to ignore the law or did not care to adhere to the requirements.
+If the IRS thinks you may be liable, the agency may request a Form 4180 interview.

 Trust Fund Recovery Penalty Defense